tnware/django-entra-auth/docs/rest_framework.rst

         ...
     )

-Prevent your API from triggering a login redirect:
+3. Prevent your API from triggering a login redirect:

 .. code-block:: python

     ENTRA_AUTH = {
         'LOGIN_EXEMPT_URLS': [
-            '^api',  # Assuming you API is available at /api ],
+            '^api',  # Assuming your API is available at /api ],
     }

-(Optional) Override the standard Django Rest Framework login pages in your main ``urls.py``:
+4. (Optional) Override the standard Django Rest Framework login pages in your main ``urls.py``:

 .. code-block:: python